Learning Outcomes

 Exam Warning

 On the MBE, battery does not require actual physical injury—offensive contact alone is enough.
-Do not confuse battery with negligence, which requires breach of a duty of care.
+Do not confuse battery with negligence, which requires breach of a duty of care and resulting harm, or with assault, which focuses on apprehension and requires the plaintiff to be aware of the threatened contact.

 Revision Tip